“Fearsome virtuosity and superb technique…a disc to buy and display in years to come as the start of a distinguished

-In recital Lucie forms a duo with French lute player Thomas Dunford.
-Together they have performed at the Philharmonie Essen, the Brucknerhaus in Linz and the Auditori in Girona.
-Coming concert season includes performances at the small hall of the Concertgebouw in Amsterdam and the Wigmore Hall in London.
+In recital Lucie forms a duo with French lutenist Thomas Dunford.
+The duo is invited to perform in such venues as Wigmore Hall, Het Concertgebouw Amsterdam, the Philharmonie Essen, Brucknerhaus in Linz, Auditori in Girona or Tokyo’s Bunka Kaikan.
 Another key duo partner is harpsichordist Alexandra Nepomnyashchaya.
-Festival appearances include Budapest Spring Festival, Festspiele Mecklenburg-Vorpommern, MDR Musiksommer, Hindsgavl Festival and Musiksommer am Zürichsee in Switzerland.
-In 2017 she made an appearance on the German tv programme ‘Stars von Morgen’ where she also performed together with Rolando Villazón.
+Lucie’s festival appearances include the Budapest Spring Festival, Festspiele Mecklenburg-Vorpommern, MDR Musiksommer, Hindsgavl Festival, Musiksommer am Zürichsee in Switzerland or the Thüringer Bachwochen.
+In 2017 she was featured on the German TV program ‘Stars von Morgen’ (stars of tomorrow) hosted by Rolando Villazón, where she also got a chance to perform with the show’s famous host.

 Born into a family of professional musicians, Lucie began to study the recorder at the age of five.
 Only four years later, her televised performance of Brahms’ Hungarian Dance No. 5 at a popular concert on the Prinsengracht canal caused a national sensation.
 At the age of eleven, after winning many competitions, she moved to the Sweelinck Academie at the Amsterdam Conservatory, where she studied the recorder with Walter van Hauwe.
 Also a talented pianist, she first studied with Marjes Benoist and is now in Jan Wijn’s class at the Amsterdam Conservatorium.
 She was a member of the National Children’s Choir for seven years, performing with conductors such as Sir Simon Rattle, Mariss Jansons and Jaap van Zweden.
 In 2014, she was chosen to represent The Netherlands in the Eurovision Young Musician contest and in 2016 she was awarded the prestigious Concertgebouw Young Talent Award, in the presence of Sir John Eliot Gardiner.

 Lucie plays on recorders made by Seiji Hirao, Frederick Morgan, Stephan Blezinger and Jacqueline Sorel, made possible by the generous support of the Prins Bernhard Cultuurfonds.Download CV (Nederlands) Download CV (English) Download CV (Deutsch)